Time-resolved quantification of plasma accumulation induced by multi-pulse laser ablation using self-mixing interferometry: Model

 The refractive index of a dilute gas mixture can be expressed in first approximation as a linear combination of contributions given by different gas species and plasma constituents, i.e. electrons, ions and atoms \cite{ascoli-bartoli_wavelength_1960,anders_formulary_1990,ostrovskaya_holographic_2008}:

 where $K_i$ and $\rho_i(t)$ are the specific refractivity and number density for the $i$-th component, respectively.

-In the case of a neutral gas Eq. \eqref{eq:refractive-mixture} becomes the Gladstone--Dale formula.
+For a neutral gas all the plume constituents are included in equation \eqref{eq:refractive-mixture}, which becomes the Gladstone--Dale formula for atoms.
 In the case of a plasma, for a probe wavelength in the visible spectrum and far from resonant electronic transitions, the free electron gas contribution is typically dominant and the effect of heavy ions and neutral atoms can be neglected \cite{walkup_studies_1986,breitling_shadowgraphic_1999,zhang_investigation_2009,salimi_meidanshahi_measurement_2013,amer_laser-ablation-induced_2009}.
 This is a realistic condition in pulsed laser ablation, where the generation of ionized gases is normally observed \cite{colombo_self-mixing_2017,donadello_probing_2018,zeng_experimental_2005,amoruso_features_2007}.
 Therefore, under the previous hypotheses, the refractive index of a dilute plasma depends only on the electron density $\rho_e(t)$ as

 The corresponding critical electron density $\rho_c$ is defined as

 with $\varepsilon_0$ being the vacuum permittivity, $m_e$ the electron mass, $c$ the light speed, $e$ the elementary charge, and $\lambda_0$ the probe wavelength.
 In the current work $\lambda_0=\SI{785}{nm}$, hence $\rho_c=\SI{1.8e27}{\per\meter\cubed}$.